Position

 Responsibilities:

-• Maintain accurate employee records and update the staffing database regularly.
+• Maintain accurate and up-to-date employee records in the HR information system.

 Qualifications

-• High school diploma or equivalent required; bachelor's degree in Human Resources or related field preferred.
+• High school diploma or equivalent required; bachelor’s degree in Human Resources or a related field preferred.

 • Excellent communication and interpersonal skills.